-As far as the quality label is concerned, the Committee has established that it must be indelible, must be circular in shape with a diameter of 25 mm for the mask and 50 mm for the uniform, and must include the following data:

-- the emblem of the manufacturer;

-- the date (year and month) of manufacture;

-- the FIE emblem.
+- 1. The quality label: - must be indelible, - must be circular in shape with a diameter of 25 mm for the mask and 50 mm for the uniform, - and must include the following data: the emblem of the manufacturer; the date (year and month) of manufacture; the FIE emblem.